Following are links to discussions of various electrical accessories -

 Whenever something goes wrong with the lights, wipers, radio, just anything electrical, don't rush out to buy new parts.
 You should have a fuse kit and bulbs in your spares and now forewarned, check the fuses!
 Most failures in the electrical department will be located there.
 Even if one of the electrical items has failed or shorted, the trouble often shows up in the fuse box.

-The VW Driver's Manual (if you can get ahold of one) is a most important aid in repairing lights and checking and replacing fuses.
+The VW Driver's Manual (Rob's comment: If you dont have one they are are available on line at www.thesamba.com in their Technical section) is a most important aid in repairing lights and checking and replacing fuses.
 It shows you how to take the lights apart and replace the bulbs.
 All we have to add to what they say is to use your Scout knife to scrape all the contacts, especially the insides of the bulb sockets and the bottoms of the bulbs.

 When working on the lights, a friend to watch is almost a necessity.
 Use the VOM if you have one, or the (static) timing light to check your fuses and connections.